itinero/routing/CONTRIBUTE.md

 First of all don't be afraid to contribute.
 Most contributions are small but very valuable.
 Some basic rules to make things easier for everyone:

 - Don't change more than you need to to fix something or implement a new feature.
 No 'resharping' or refactoring please.
 - Think about more than yourself, this may seem strange, but Itinero is used in widely different projects.
-Adding a feature or fixing a but needs to take all this into account.
+Adding a feature or fixing a bug needs to take all this into account.
 - Don't break things, try to fix a bug without changing the API or when adding a feature make sure to add, not remove stuff.
 If you do need to break things, get in touch by reporting an [issue](https://github.com/itinero/routing/issues).

 We also ask all contributors to sign a [contributor agreement](https://docs.google.com/forms/d/e/1FAIpQLSebPyLfaneaDUXXkNaMC8U7UfmW-IORpjiOcBotePtuuy5W6g/viewform).
 We do this to be able to change the license afterwards without having to contact everyone individually.
 Don't worry, we won't be closing off any of the code and what's there now will stay that way.
 It is possible that we change in the future from for example GPLv2 to MIT, or even public domain.
 The agreement guarantees your code stays open and you'll be given credit.